-Once you turn 18, you might be eager to travel by yourself, visiting popular tourist attractions across the United States.
-However, finding a place to stay can be a little challenging when you’re under 21, as some hotels have age restrictions to rent rooms.
+Once you turn 18, you might be eager to travel by yourself, visiting popular tourist attractions across the US.
+However, finding a place to stay can be challenging when you’re under 21, as some hotels have age restrictions to rent rooms.

 Hotels in Washington with 18+ Check-In